Audio Routing Modes

 | Solo Listen Source | Which bus to monitor |

-Mode 2: Audience Mode
+Mode 2: Performance Mode

 Cue to headphones, Master to PA